-The principal of each school in the District shall establish and prominently publicize to students, staff, volunteers, and parents/legal quardians, how a report of bullying may be filed either in-person or anonymously and how this report will be acted upon.
+The principal of each school in the District shall establish and prominently publicize to students, staff, volunteers, and parents/legal guardians, how a report of bullying may be filed either in-person or anonymously and how this report will be acted upon.
 The person who was the victim of bullying, anyone who witnessed the act of bullying, and anyone who has credible information that an act of bullying has taken place may file a report of bullying.
 An employee, school volunteer, student, parent/legal guardian or other persons who promptly reports in good faith an act of bullying or harassment to the appropriate official and who makes this report in compliance with the procedures set forth in District policy is immune from a cause of action for damages arising out of the reporting itself or any failure to remedy the reported incident.
-Submission of a good faith complaint or report of bullying or harassment will not affect the complainant or reporter's future employment, grades, learning or working environment, or work assignments.
+Submission of a good faith complaint or report of bullying or harassments.

 Written and oral reports shall be considered official reports.
-Reports may be made anonymously at https://saysomething.net/. but formal disciplinary action may not be based solely on the basis of an anonymous report.
+Reports may be made anonymously at https://saysomething.net/, but formal disciplinary action may not be based solely on the basis of an anonymous report.